I believe email is the best way to start a business online.

-These same foods are currently thought to actually have you gain weight.
+These same foods are currently thought to actually have people gain weight.
 This is the big lie.
 I’ve been avoiding these foods for the last 10 years.
 Not anymore!

-I really recommend you watch the entire video.
+I really recommend watching the entire video.
 Take action.
 Clear up the lies!